JonasMok/time_series_patient_numbers_ex/README.md

 - Mean: 46.72 / Mean abs.
 Dev.: 9.94 / Mean Sqd dev: 166.57 / Variance: 166.69 / St.dev: 12.91 / Mininum: 16 and Maximum: 97

 ## ACF and PACF

+Auto-correlation function (ACF): it describes how the current value of the series is related with its past values.

+Partial auto-correlation function (PACF): it finds correlation of the residuals after excluding the effects of earlier lag(s)
 ```
 auto_correl <- ggAcf(dt_1)
 ggtsdisplay(dt_1)